 4. Pruning.
 If you have not pruned your fruit trees, shade trees or any other dormant shrub you still have time!
 Don’t forget to get your last spraying on your fruit trees before popcorn stage!
 Need more information on spraying fruit trees?
 See the previous post, here.
 Make sure not to prune anything that is frost tender, yet.
 No matter how tattered and dead it may look!

-So hopefully this will give you something to do outside to enjoy the warmer weather we have been having.
+So hopefully this will give you something to do outside to enjoy the sunny afternoons we have been having.
 You can bet I’ll be puttering in the garden while the sun is out!